 The body’s immune response is key, and several immune system cell types are important here.
 (Interestingly, mice bred to have immunodeficiency never get atherosclerosis.[ref])

 Macrophages are immune cells that colonize tissues in the body.
 Being ’tissue-resident immune cells’ means that they aren’t roaming around your whole body, but rather specific forms of macrophages are on patrol in different tissues (lung, brain, liver, etc.).

 Macrophages engulf and digest cells that don’t seem to be healthy.
-This includes cancer cells, foreign substances, viruses, bacteria, and cellular debris.
+It includes cancer cells, foreign substances, viruses, bacteria, and cellular debris.
 In addition to defending our body against pathogens, macrophages also increase inflammation, stimulate other parts of the immune system, and encourage tissue repair.

-Foam cells form when macrophages internalize ApoB containing lipoproteins.
+Foam cells form when macrophages internalize ApoB-containing lipoproteins.
 The macrophage infiltration then increases oxidative stress and cytokine production, resulting in more endothelial cell activation, cellular adhesion, and recruitment of more macrophages.[ref]

-This results in a build-up of macrophages and entrapment in the atherosclerotic plaque.[ref]
+It results in a build-up of macrophages and entrapment in the atherosclerotic plaque.[ref]

 Dual role: While macrophage infiltration is inflammatory, macrophages also play a role in resolving inflammation.
 Using DHA as a substrate, macrophages can biosynthesize maresin, a pro-resolvin, from DHA.[ref]